poc-handsome/educrys-hardware/README.md

 ## Packing

 While most electronic components of EduCrys are enclosed in a robust metallic box, many sensors and other parts need careful packing to avoid damage during transport.
 The pictures below show an example of such packing.
-The final package has dimensions of 60x43x23 cm and weight of 13.3 kg.
+The final package has dimensions of 60x41x23 cm and weight of 13.3 kg.

 <img src="pics/packing.jpg" width="1200">

+## Transport without packing

-If the EduCrys setup is transported without packing in the partly-assembled state, the following safety measures are recommended:
+If the EduCrys setup is transported in the partly-assembled state, the following safety measures are recommended:

 - Disconnect the rotation motor, detach the seed holder, wind the pulling wire on the main pulley and fix it with a tape
 - Disconnect the camera and detach it from the magic arm